 Pharmacy benefit managers (PBMs) serve as TPAs for health benefit plans.
 In that capacity, PBMs perform the essential functions necessary to deliver prescription drug benefits to plan members.
 PBMs contract with health plans to establish pharmacy networks, pharmacy credentialing and performance requirements, and otherwise manage the prescription-drug benefits provided by plans.
 PBMs in turn contract with pharmacies to provide access for plan members to a plan’s prescription-drug benefits.
 Such contracts necessarily include arrangements for how much PBMs will reimburse (on behalf of a plan) network pharmacies for any particular prescription drug covered by the plan.

-ERISA Preemption of State MAC Laws
+ERISA Preemption of State PBM Regulation

-- Mandating particular reimbursement rates18
+- Mandating particular pharmacy reimbursement rates18

 - Limiting the data sources used to create MAC pricing lists21